Can You Fly with Delta 8 THC?

 You should also be aware of the fact that legal possession limits may vary significantly from state to state.
 As an example, Oregon allows you to possess 24 ounces of medical marijuana, whereas Virginia only allows the possession of 4 ounces.

-In the end, however, discretion is always the better part of valor and you might consider more low profile, easily concealed options such as concentrates, vapes, or edibles in lieu of transporting the flower itself.
+In the end, however, discretion is always the better part of valor and you might consider more low profile, easily concealed options such as concentrates, vapes, or flying with edibles in lieu of transporting the flower itself.

 Taking Delta 8 THC on an International Flight